angrykoala/node-wizardry-book/advanced-topics/promises-in-js.md

  });
 ```

-As you can see, returning a Promise inside a Promise will automatically be handled, and is no need to use `then` for `sendProcessedData`, finally we don't have to care about errors, as all the thrown errors and rejected promises will be caught in the last catch block.
+As you can see, returning a Promise inside a Promise will automatically be handled, and there is no need to use `then` for `sendProcessedData`, finally we don't have to care about errors, as all the thrown errors and rejected promises will be caught in the last catch block.

 Compare the previous example with the same code using a callback-based interface: